Nobi004/Butterfly-Classification/README.md

 ## 2.3 Existing Research
 Several research studies have applied deep learning techniques for insect and butterfly identification.
 For example, CNN-based models have been used to classify butterfly species with accuracies ranging from 85% to 90%.
 One study was able to obtain an accuracy of 88% using a model built from 20,000 images of butterflies.
 However, the majority of these models lack class diversity to be applied in real-world contexts or are limited to a particular region and are hence less generalizable.
 The majority of existing models have also not been fully deployed in real-world contexts, which limits their access to researchers and the general public.
 This project aims to address these shortcomings by creating a model that can classify a wide variety of butterfly species and can be deployed as an accessible tool for researchers and the public at large.

+# 3. Dataset & Preprocessing
+## 3.1 Dataset Overview
+The data set for the project consists of over 1000 labeled images of 75 butterfly species.
+The images are species-labeled and stored in a directory structure that can be loaded to train.
+The data set is split into a test set and a training set.
+The Training_set.csv contains the file names of the images and their corresponding species labels.
+The Testing_set.csv contains the names of image files which are not labeled and are to be predicted by the model.
+The training set contains the labeled images to train the model, while the testing set is used to test the model's performance after training.

+##  3.2 Preprocessing Steps
+To train the images, certain preprocessing tasks are performed:

+ - **Image Resizing:** Images are resized to a uniform size of 224x224 pixels to ensure symmetry when fed into the model.
+ - **Normalization:** The pixel value is normalized between [0, 1] by dividing all pixel values by 255.
+This ensures uniformity so that the model can learn with ease from input data.
+ - **Data Augmentation:** To improve dataset diversity and prevent overfitting, the following augmentation methods are employed:
+    - **Rotation:** Random ±20° rotation.
+    - **Flipping:** Images horizontally flipped.
+    - **Adjustments for Brightness:** Random brightness adjustment in images.
+    - **Synthetic Data Generation:** For less-representative species, synthetic images are generated using the above-discussed augmentation techniques to balance the dataset.

+These preprocessing steps help in improving model resilience by providing a more diverse input of images and ensuring that the network is not biased towards any specific class or feature.

+##  3.3 Exploratory Data Analysis
+Prior to training the model, exploratory data analysis (EDA) is conducted to gain a better insight into the dataset:
+ - **Class Distribution Visualization:** A bar plot is created to display the distribution of the various species in the dataset.
+This enables us to detect any imbalance in the number of images per species.
+ - **Sample Image Grid:** A sample image grid is presented to display representative images of different species such that it can be seen how appearance differs within and between species.
+ - **Outlier Detection:** Defective images and images that are not in input requirement format are rejected for data quality assurance purposes.
+Additionally, any outliers, for example, images that are too dark or distorted, will be identified and removed from the data set.